charank9223/prometheus-assignment/task-2/README.md

-## Run Node Exporter on local machine
+## Run prometheus on local machine

 Steps followed to install prometheus on linux node